iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     ![](./loading-data-from-aws-s3/all-bucket-files.png)

-1. Specify the file(s) to load data from by selecting a file key or enter a file pattern.
+1. Specify a file(s) to load data from by selecting a file key or entering a file pattern.

     - **Select a file key** - Select a file from the Bucket Contents list.
 The *Response* panel updates to reflect the selected file's content.